cdrake1/DOS/README.md

 # Necessary Components?
 To get started with DOS we will need the following:

-1. Node!
-Install Node using either homebrew (mac) or this [link](https://nodejs.org/en/download)
+1. npm (Node)!
+Install npm either using homebrew (mac) or this [link](https://nodejs.org/en/download)
 2. TypeScript!
-Simply run "npm install -g typescript" in a command window
+Simply run "npm install -g typescript" in a terminal window

 # Building and Running DOS
 To build and run DOS follow the steps listed below:

+1. Run "tsc" in a terminal window
+2. Use the vscode ext.
+"Live server" to view the application or I have it hosted here...